fvwmorg/fvwmorg.github.io/Wiki/Tips/GradientBackgrounds/index.md

 ---
-layout : wiki
+layout: wiki
-title : Gradient Backgrounds
+title: Gradient Backgrounds
-type : tip
+type: tip
-description : |
+description: |
   This descibes how to get nice gradients on different fvwm desktops or pages.

 ---